 We don’t know how we missed out on Mokita but we’re all ears now.
 “Love Alone” is dreamy and vulnerable like the soundtrack to a confession of love.
 Imagine giving your heart to the person you can’t live without while atmospheric indie-pop makes your emotions swell—you’re excited and scared and your heartbeat is a stuttering drum kick.
-With music like this, there’s no way we’re falling in love with Mokita alone…not this time.
+With music like this, we’re not alone in falling in love with Mokita…”not this time.”

 ELA Lindsey – “Healing Me Slow”

 “Healing Me Slow” is all push and pull—the pull of the dance floor combined with vocals that push higher and higher.
 Your hips will sway to this one.
 It’s undeniable.
 And when ELA Lindsey’s airy vocals suddenly tumble into a breakdown of strobing beats, all you can do is close your eyes and spin.
 You’re about to hit the lights, hit the dance floor, and hit rewind…